baskinomics/merlin/docs/grub/README.md

 # GRUB

-This document currently contains research and notes on my current (mis)configured GRUB boot loader, as well as efforts to correct.
+This document currently contains research and notes on my current (mis)configured [GNU GRUB](https://en.wikipedia.org/wiki/GNU_GRUB) boot loader, as well as efforts to correct.